 The LL.M. in Dispute Resolution and Advocacy offers international and domestic lawyers a unique opportunity to learn from dispute resolution thought leaders in the heart of New York City.
 Through theoretical study, intensive skills training, clinical work, externships and opportunities for scholarship, LL.M. students will form a strong foundation from which to build a career in dispute resolution in the United States and beyond.

 The LL.M.
-Program is led by Professor Andrea Schneider who also directs the Kukin Program for Conflict Resolution at Cardozo School of Law.
+Program is led by Professors Andrea Schneider and Robyn Weinstein who oversee the Kukin Program for Conflict Resolution at Cardozo School of Law.

 Dispute Resolution and Advocacy LL.M.
 Degree Requirements